koolskateguy89/arduino_21coa202_cw/doc.md

 ## RECENT {#RECENT}

-*In documentation, indicate the names and locations of the data structures used to store the recent values*

 *running sum?*

 As RECENT seems to be impossible without making any compromise, it is implemented in 3 different ways, which make different compromises: